 It is about building a completely different kind of artificial intelligence—one that is grounded in a continuous, dynamic process of orientation to a world teeming with meaning, rather than one that simply computes a static representation of it.

 The DQM provides a framework for guiding systems like large language models (LLMs) by aligning current states with potential futures across various layers.
-It uses an orientation grammar to ensure that outputs remain contextually coherent and responsive to real-time situations.
+It uses an orientation grammar to ensure that outputs remain orientationally situated and responsive to real-time situations.

 (Semantic Framework: Orientation Grammar and Word-Sensibility Theory)